taowen/incremental-html/README.md

 * [ ] go back to previous page without reload waiting
 * [ ] perserve unsaved form in browser
 * [ ] render big page with many dom nodes, showing only the porition in viewport
+* [ ] multiple concurrent actions, end up with a consistent final state

 ## reusable libraries